 To become a radiographer, you will need to have studied an accredited degree from a relevant university.
 Discover more about the career paths you can follow.

 Want to start your career in the UK?
 With the new Graduate Immigration Route, you’ll be able to stay and work in the UK after your graduation.
-If you begin your studies after autumn 2020, you’ll be able to work for up to two years after graduating with your valid Tier 4 visa and degree from a UK university.
+If you begin your studies after autumn 2020, you’ll be able to work for up to two years after graduating with your valid Student visa and degree from a UK university.
 Study one of our specialist pathways for international students and take the first step towards working in the UK.